 Chief Executive Officer

-Mark is the Chief Executive Officer of the Zucker Institute for Applied Neurosciences (ZIAN) at the Medical University of South Carolina.
+Mark is the Chief Executive Officer of ZIAN at the Medical University of South Carolina.
 For the past 18 years Mark has worked on commercializing multiple complex medical devices.
 Prior to joining ZIAN in 2012, Mark worked at Orthofix, a medical device manufacturer located in Lewisville, TX.
 As the Vice President of Engineering R&D for their Spinal Implants group, Mark lead a team of engineers and surgeons to commercialize several devices per year.
 He has patents and patents pending on several devices Orthofix distributes.
 Prior to Orthofix, Mark worked at Datascope Corp. in Montvale, NJ on endoscopic vascular staplers.
 Early in his career, he worked on IV fluid pumps including electronic packaging in a high-tech, rugged, splash-proof housing with a complex integrated motor, transmission and sensors, in addition to blood supply processing equipment, and site-specific drug delivery devices.
 Prior to his experience with medical technology, Mark spent a few years designing consumer electronics and developed Macintosh gaming software.
 He was educated at Rennselaer Polytechnic Institute in Troy, NY where he earned his BS in Mechanical Engineering.

 Vice President of Commercialization